 Commuters in the northwest metro can access a range of transit options through Northstar.
 A number of bus routes connect to Northstar stations, providing access to destinations across the metro area.

-Northstar also connects with the METRO Blue Line at Target Field Station, in Minneapolis.
-Commuters can ride the METRO Blue Line to the Metrodome, Fort Snelling, the Minneapolis-St. Paul International Airport and the Mall of America.
-When the METRO Green Line opens in 2014, passengers will be able to continue their trip to the University of Minnesota or downtown St. Paul.
+Northstar also connects with the METRO Blue Line and Green Line light rail lines at Target Field Station in Minneapolis.
+Commuters can ride the METRO Blue Line to the Metrodome, Fort Snelling, the Minneapolis-St. Paul International Airport, and the Mall of America.
+The Green Line connects commuters to the University of Minnesota, Saint Paul's Midway district, the State Capitol, and downtown Saint Paul.

 The Minnesota Twins Northstar Link (Route 887T) runs during Twins baseball home games.
 At the scheduled departure time, or 30 minutes after the last departure for special-event service trains, fans are able to board the train to Big Lake and easily transfer to the Northstar Link bus to finish their trip back to Becker or St. Cloud.

-Weekday fares range from $6 in Big Lake to $3 in Fridley.
-Weekend trips range from $5.25 in Big Lake to $2.50 in Fridley.
+Weekday fares to downtown Minneapolis range from $6.25 in Big Lake to $3.25 in Fridley.
+Weekend fares range from $5.50 to $2.75.
+Weekend fares for seniors (65+), youth (ages 6-12) and Medicare card holders range from $2 to $1; these fares are valid at all times for persons with disabilities.
 Northstar passengers can transfer to light rail and buses for free, but transfer from buses and light rail to Northstar require an additional fare.

-Northstar Roundtrip Family Passes provide rides for two adults and up to three kids age 6-17 (kids five and under ride free).
-Cost depends on the station.
-Passes are valid from time of purchase and expire at midnight and can be purchased at ticket machines at any suburban Northstar station during hours of train service.
+Northstar Roundtrip Family Passes provide rides for two adults and up to three children age 6-17 (children 5 and under ride free).
+Cost depends on the station, and range from $13 to $25.
+Passes are valid from time of purchase and expire at midnight, and can be purchased at ticket machines at any suburban Northstar station during hours of train service.